eslint-community/eslint-plugin-es-x/docs/README.md

 ## 🏁 Goal

 [Espree](https://github.com/eslint/espree#readme), the default parser of [ESLint](https://eslint.org/), has supported `ecmaVersion` option.
-However, it doesn't support to enable each syntactic feature individually.
+However, the error messages of new syntax are not readable (e.g., "unexpected token" or something like).

-This plugin lets us disable each syntactic feature individually.
+When we use this plugin along with the latest `ecmaVersion` option value, it tells us the readable error message for the new syntax, such as "ES2020 BigInt is forbidden."
-So we can enable arbitrary syntactic features with the combination of `ecmaVersion` and this plugin.
+Plus, this plugin lets us disable each syntactic feature individually.

 ## 💿 Installation